ttobias28/MazeSolving_BFS_DFS_Astar_ACO_GridComparison/README.md

 ---
 ## How to Run this Project

-**Required Dependencies**: in terminal, do pip install pandas matplotlib.
-You must already have a recent version of Python downloaded.

-**How to Run**:
-1. From inside the source folder that holds all of the code files, open the terminal and run: python ExperimentRunner.py
-2. From inside the source folder that holds all of the code files, open the terminal and run: python PlotResults.py

-Step 1 will generate mazes and run BFS, DFS, A*, and ACO.
-Step 2 will create graphs.
+1. Clone the repository and install dependencies: pip install pandas matplotlib
+2. Run experiments: python ExperimentRunner.py (writes results/results_raw.csv)
+3. Generate graphs: python PlotResults.py (writes graphs/*.png)

+To install the dependencies, you may work from your computer's terminal or the integrated terminal in the source folder that contains all code files.
+To run each code file, it is best to run it in the terminal of the source folder.

 ---
 ## GenAI Usage Disclosure